AbdullmenemFayez/Data-Structures/README.md

 ## Array

 <b>An array is a collection of items stored at contiguous memory locations.
-Array is a container which can hold a fix number of items.</b>
+Array is a container that can hold a fixed number of items.</b>
 </br>
 <a href ="https://www.tutorialspoint.com/data_structures_algorithms/array_data_structure.htm" >for more</a>